 1.2 The purpose of the conditions set out in this document is to ensure that all EPAOs are clear about the requirements which we (the Education and Skills Funding Agency) have implemented to ensure that public funding and apprentice needs are protected.
-Only registered EPAOs are eligible to receive public funding in connection with end-point assessment activities.
-In the event of any conflict between the conditions set out in this document and any other documents produced by us relating to end-point assessment, this document takes priority.
+Only registered EPAOs are eligible to receive public funding in connection with end-point assessment (EPA) activities.
+In the event of any conflict between the conditions set out in this document and any other documents produced by us relating to EPA, this document takes priority.

 1.4 The conditions are set out below.

 2.1 The application process guides you through the requirements you must meet to be registered as an EPAO.
 You will need to continue to meet these requirements to remain on the register.